quicwg/wg-materials/interim-18-09/arrangements.md

 ## Register

 **All Attendees -- remote or local -- must register**.
-Late registrations may be denied.
+Registration is now closed.

 Attendees are expected to be familiar with Working Group drafts and related issues, and to take active part in discussion.
 All participation takes place under the terms of the IETF [NOTE WELL](https://www.ietf.org/about/note-well.html) statement.
 See our [contribution guidelines](https://github.com/quicwg/base-drafts/blob/master/CONTRIBUTING.md) for more information about participating in QUIC.